Carry Respect, Not A Blade

 Mitigate Risk

-If your child is rated as medium or high risk of exploitation, a child planning meeting will take place throughout the duration of the time they are deemed at that level of risk.
-A CPM is the broad term for a meeting in which your child’s risk of exploitation +/- serious youth violence is reviewed.
-Plans to mitigate and reduce risk are discussed and agreed.
-Child planning meetings should ensure effective, coherent multiagency plans.
+If your child is rated as medium or high risk of exploitation, a Child Planning Meeting (CPM) will take place for as long as they remain at that level of risk.
+A CPM is a meeting where your child’s risk of exploitation, and sometimes serious youth violence, is reviewed.
+Plans to mitigate and reduce risk are discussed and agreed upon.
+CPMs are designed to ensure effective, coordinated multiagency plans.

-Child planning meetings can be quite daunting as you enter a boardroom with lots of unfamiliar professionals sitting around a large table.
-There may be lots of paperwork on the table.
-The meeting is chaired by an interdependent person.
+Child Planning Meetings can be daunting.
+You may enter a boardroom with many unfamiliar professionals seated around a large table, often with paperwork spread out in front of you.
+The meeting is chaired by an independent person.

-Emma and Phil attended their first CPM in November 2019 for Joe at Whiting Road, Norwich.
-They were ushered into a small side room and asked to read some reports from professionals like the safeguarding officer at school, social worker and the police.
+Emma and Phil attended their first CPM for Joe in November 2019 at Whiting Road, Norwich.
+They were initially shown into a small side room and asked to read reports from professionals such as the school safeguarding officer, social worker, and police.

-Emma and Phil found going into the boardroom extremely scary.
-Sat around a large table were 15 different professionals, most whom they had never seen before.
-They were all there to talk about Joe.
-Emma and Phil were not prepared for how stressful the situation would be, and heard lots of information that they were not aware of.
+When they entered the main boardroom, they were understandably frightened.
+Around the large table sat 15 different professionals, most of whom they had never met before.
+All were there to discuss Joe.
+Emma and Phil were unprepared for how stressful the situation would be and heard a lot of information that was new to them.

 Joe was rated as high risk,and remained on high risk until about a month before he turned 18.